dbwebb-se/mvc/example/symfony/README.md

 It is assumed that you are working in the course repository.

-Start by copying the code for this exercise to your own directory.
+Start by copying the code for this exercise to your directory.

 ```
 # Go to the root of the course repo